relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Each task is designed to be auto-recoverable and self-healing.
 For example, if there are temporary network connection issues that prevent `Data Retrieval` task from retrieving data, Trace will keep trying until network issues are resolved.
 No manual intervention is needed.

 - **Data Retrieval:** Responsible for pulling data for Data Sources

 -   **Ingestion:** Responsible for triggering import of the Data Batches into Relativity (part of Proactive Ingestion Framework).
 Any Data Transformations configured for the corresponding Data Source will also be performed.

 -   **Ingestion Status:** Responsible for updating statuses of the Data Batches (part of Proactive Ingestion Framework)

 - **Indexing:** Responsible for indexing data needed for searching

 -   **Term Searching:** Responsible for executing searching of the Terms for Rule evaluations

 -   **Rule Evaluation:** Responsible for evaluating configured Rules within the workspace

 -   **Reporting**: Responsible for reporting on the state of the system via email

--   **Data Enrichment:** Responsible for extracting nested files (attachments, contents of zip files) and generating extracted text
+- **Data Enrichment:** Responsible for extracting nested files (attachments, contents of zip files), generating extracted text and preparing the loadfile that is ready for import process

+  > **NOTE:** Data Enrichment task queues up work via SQL based ServiceBus.
+Actual enrichment work is performed by `Trace Worker Agent`

 Alerts and Notifications
 ------------------------